tombusby/tombusby.github.io/_posts/2017-12-17-understanding-cryptography-ex1.14.md

 ---
 title: "Understanding Cryptography by Christof Paar and Jan Pelzl - Chapter 1 Solutions - Ex1.14"
-description: "Proving that Double Encrypting with the Affine Cipher is Equivalent to Single Encryption"
+description: "Proving that Double Encryption with the Affine Cipher is Equivalent to Single Encryption"
 layout: post
 headerImage: false
 projects: false